Emotional Neymar counts down to Pelé’s record for Brazil

 Under FIFA’s criteria, Pelé got his record after 92 matches, while Neymar has already played 107.

-The Brazilian soccer confederation’s official scoring tally — which includes some non-international games against clubs — puts Neymar 28 goals behind the man who Brazilians call the king of soccer.
+The Brazilian soccer confederation’s official scoring tally — which includes some non-international games against clubs and differs from the FIFA statistics — puts Neymar 28 goals behind the man who Brazilians call the king of soccer.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports